 Never leave your dog unattended when he has a bone or a chew.

-According to their website “ProDen PlaqueOff® Powder is an all natural food supplement that naturally helps oral health for dogs and cats with a specially selected algae harvested in the North Atlantic from specific areas.
+According to the company website, PlaqueOff is an “all natural food supplement that naturally helps oral health for dogs and cats with a specially selected algae harvested in the North Atlantic from specific areas.

 If you notice your dog drinking less or not at all, stop using it right away.
 Keeping your dog well hydrated is crucial.

 Raw food diet

-Gnawing on raw meat acts as a teeth cleaner, a natural toothbrush, and chewing on raw bones can help remove tartar.
+Gnawing on raw meat acts as a natural toothbrush, and chewing on raw bones can help remove tartar.